AmrDeveloper/CodeView/README.md

 codeView.removeAllErrorLines();
 ```

-Rehighlight the erros depend on the error lines
+Highlight the errors depend on the error lines

 ```java
 codeView.reHighlightErrors();